SYY-Robot/kubot_ros/README.md

     ```

 3. Full intsall :
-> *This will completely install all the underlying drivers, simulations, 2D SLAM, 3D SLAM and value-added equipment of KUBOT Robot.
-This process requires a github key, please contact the business window.*

     ```sh
     ./kubot_ros/tools/kubot_install_kubot_all_pkg.sh
     ./kubot_ros/tools/kubot_install_ros_dep.sh
     ```
+> *This will completely install all the underlying drivers, simulations, 2D SLAM, 3D SLAM and value-added equipment of KUBOT Robot.
+This process requires a github key, please contact the business window.*

 4. Select the robot to be used through initialization environment:
-> This script uses bash shell by default.
-If you use other shells, please modify all `bash` words in the script.

     ```sh
     cd ~/kubot_ros/